spacetime-ecologist/spacetime-ecologists-RTMB/README.md

 ## Run all RTMB models in the book (Linux)

-All working RTMB models can be executed by entering the ST_for_ecologists_RTMB folder and typing
+All working RTMB models can be executed by entering the spacetime-ecologists-RTMB folder and typing

 ```shell
 make -j 4 -l 2